fernandovldrs/fernandovldrs.github.io/_posts/2023-09-06-resonator-cqed.md

 **4\.
 Apply the Legendre transform to the Lagrangian to obtain the classical Hamiltonian: $H(Q_k, p_k, t) = L - \sum_k p_k i_k$**

-In this step, we have to remember to rewrite every $i_k$ as $p_k$.
+In this step, we have to remember to rewrite every $i_k$ in terms of its momentum.
 The solution is again very simple for the resonator:

 $$H(Q, \phi) = \frac{Q^2}{2C} - \frac{Li^2}{2} - \phi i = \frac{Q^2}{2C} + \frac{\phi^2}{2L} $$